pdong/node-contrib-inovelli-status-manager/README.md

 ## Inovelli Status Manager Node

-This node allows you to easily set the appropriate value to send to your Inovelli red series switch.
+This node allows you to easily set the appropriate value to send to your Inovelli red or blue series switches.

 ### Z-wave (red) switches w/ zwave_js